panunu/tdd-lectures-2016/assignments/README.md

 ## 1. Dr.Kobros Bait and Lure Calculator (TM)

-A customer has reported a bug in Dr. Kobros's BAL app.
+A customer has reported a bug in Dr. Kobros's BALC app.
 They say if you  do not choose the size of the motor on your boat, the calculator freezes.

-A QA Specialist at Dr. Kobros Software has tracked the problem to a function within the BAL application.
+A QA Specialist at [Kobros Digital](http://dr-kobros.com/corporate) has tracked the problem to a function within the BALC application.
 To solve the problem, we have extracted the function, and a corresponding test.
 Your immediate job is to:

 1. Reproduce the bug by creating a failing test with the mentioned erroneus input
 2. Fix the bug, and pass the test